nericksen/xsoar-md/XSOAR-Private-Git-Repository-On-Prem/README.md

 NOTE: in the following example BitBucket will be used, but any on premises git based system can be used.

-1. Create a linux based XSOAR engine instance on premises which has network access to the Gitlab instance.
+1. Create a linux based XSOAR engine instance on premises which has network access to the BitBucket instance.
 When you run the installer be sure to specify `-tools=false`.

 ```